Back to Blog

 Home Loan Pre-Approval Australia 2026 — How to Get Pre-Approved, Documents & Timeline

-You have found a property you love, the agent says there are three other interested buyers, and the vendor wants to move fast.
-You scramble to call your bank — and they tell you it will take two weeks to assess your application.
-By then, the property is sold.
+You have found a place you love.
+The agent mentions there are a couple of other interested buyers and the vendor wants to move quickly.
+So you call your bank, and they tell you it will take two weeks to assess your application.
+By the time they get back to you, the property is gone.

-This exact scenario plays out thousands of times across Australia every year.
-And it is entirely preventable.
-Getting home loan pre-approval before you start house hunting puts you in control — you know your budget, sellers take you seriously, and when the right property comes along you can move fast.
+This plays out across Australia every week, and it is almost entirely preventable.
+Getting home loan pre-approval sorted before you start house hunting puts you in control: you know your real budget, sellers take you seriously, and when the right place comes along you can actually act.
+Mortgage pre-approval and home loan pre-approval mean the same thing in Australia, so if you have seen both terms, you are looking at the same thing.

 What Is Home Loan Pre-Approval?

-Home loan pre-approval (also called conditional approval, approval in principle, or indicative approval) is a written statement from a lender saying they are willing to lend you up to a specified amount, subject to certain conditions — typically a satisfactory property valuation and no material change in your financial circumstances.
+Home loan pre-approval is a written statement from a lender saying they are willing to lend you up to a certain amount, subject to conditions.
+The two main conditions are a satisfactory valuation on whatever property you end up buying, and no big change in your financial situation between now and then.
+You will also see it called conditional approval, approval in principle, or indicative approval, depending on the lender.

 It is not a guaranteed loan offer.
-It is a conditional commitment that gives you a clear budget to work with while you are house hunting.
-The lender has reviewed your income, expenses, debts, and credit history and determined that — based on what they know right now — you meet their lending criteria for a loan of up to that amount.
+It is a conditional commitment that gives you a clear budget while you are house hunting.
+The lender has looked at your income, expenses, debts and credit history and decided that, on what they know right now, you meet their criteria for a loan of up to that amount.

-Pre-approval is typically valid for 90 days (3 months) with most lenders, though some offer 60 days (Tic:Toc) or up to 120 days (Beyond Bank).
-After that, it lapses and you need to reapply with updated payslips and bank statements.
+Pre-approval usually lasts 90 days with most lenders, though some sit at 60 days and a few stretch to 120.
+Once it lapses, you reapply with updated payslips and bank statements.

-Pre-approval is not the same as final (unconditional) approval.
-Final approval only happens once you have found a specific property and the lender has completed a property valuation and verified all your documentation.
+Pre-approval is not the same as final, unconditional approval.
+Final approval only happens once you have a specific property under contract and the lender has valued it and checked all your paperwork.
 Pre-approval gets you to the starting line; final approval gets you across the finish line.

-Want to get a rough estimate before applying?
-Use our borrowing power calculator to see what you might be able to borrow based on your income and debts.
-Then get the real number through pre-approval.
+Want a rough idea before you apply?
+Our borrowing power calculator gives you a quick estimate of what you might be able to borrow based on your income and debts.
+Treat it as a starting point, then get the real number through pre-approval, which is almost always lower than a simple calculator suggests once a lender runs its serviceability rules over you.

 Why You Need Pre-Approval Before House Hunting

 Without pre-approval, you are guessing.
-You might think you can borrow $600,000 based on an online calculator, but the lender might only approve $520,000 because of your HECS debt, an old credit card you forgot about, or a change in their lending policies.
-Pre-approval gives you a real number — not an estimate — so you do not waste time inspecting properties you cannot afford or, worse, fall in love with a home that is out of reach.
+You might think you can borrow $600,000 based on an online calculator, but a lender might only approve $520,000 once they factor in your HECS debt, an old credit card you forgot about, or their own current policies.
+Pre-approval gives you a real number, so you do not waste weekends inspecting places you cannot afford, or fall for a home that was always out of reach.

 Sellers and agents take you seriously

-When you make an offer on a property, the agent will ask about your finance situation.
-"I have pre-approval for $650,000 with [lender name]" carries far more weight than "I think I can get a loan."
-Vendors prefer buyers with pre-approval because it reduces the risk of the sale falling through due to finance issues.
-In a competitive situation with multiple offers, pre-approval can be the difference between your offer being accepted and being passed over.
+When you make an offer, the agent will ask about your finance.
+"I have pre-approval for $650,000" carries far more weight than "I think I can get a loan."
+Vendors prefer buyers with pre-approval because it lowers the risk of the sale falling over on finance.
+When there are several offers on the table, pre-approval can be the difference between yours being accepted and being passed over.

 Essential for auction bidding

-At auction, there is no cooling-off period and no finance clause.
-If you bid and win, you are legally committed to buying that property — right then and there.
-You need to know with certainty that you can service a loan for the amount you are bidding.
+At auction there is no cooling-off period and no finance clause.
+If you bid and win, you are legally committed to buying that property, on the spot.
+You need to know for certain that you can service a loan for what you are bidding.
 Pre-approval gives you that certainty.
-Without it, bidding at auction is reckless.
+Without it, bidding at auction is a gamble you cannot afford to lose.

-Pre-approval forces you to confront any issues — credit problems, too much debt, insufficient savings — before you find a property.
-If there is a problem, you have time to fix it.
-If you only discover an issue after you have found the perfect home, you may lose the property while scrambling to resolve it.
+Pre-approval forces any issues into the open, whether that is a credit problem, too much debt or thin savings, before you find a property.
+If something needs fixing, you have time to fix it.
+Find the same issue after you have fallen for the perfect home and you may lose it while you scramble.

 Faster final approval

-When you find the right property, having pre-approval already in place means the lender only needs to do a property valuation and verify that nothing has changed.
-This speeds up the final approval process from 2 to 3 weeks down to 3 to 5 business days.
+When you do find the right place, having pre-approval already in place means the lender mainly needs to value the property and confirm nothing has changed.
+That can shrink final approval from a couple of weeks down to 3 to 5 business days.

 Step 1: Organise your finances